Strong Legal Help For All Your Family Law Needs

 Joint Custody

 Another common misconception about child custody laws in Texas is that if joint custody is awarded, it means that two adult conservators will automatically share 50/50 time with their young charges.
-While this does occur in some family law cases, especially where the parties agree to do so, generally, one conservator will be appointed as the children’s “Primary Residential Conservator,” who will establish the primary residence of the children.
-The other Joint Managing Conservator will typically be awarded specified visitation with the children, which varies on a case-by-case basis.
+While this does occur in some family law cases, especially where the parties agree to do so, generally, one conservator will be appointed as the children’s “primary residential conservator,” who will establish the primary residence of the children.
+The other joint managing conservator will typically be awarded specified visitation with the children, which varies on a case-by-case basis.

 Under a joint managing conservatorship arrangement, conservators generally share in decision-making for their children (except that, in most cases, only one conservator is granted the right to determine the children’s primary residence and to receive child and medical support).
 It should be noted that the title “residential conservator” does not need to be awarded if both parties agree, but in contested cases, child custody laws in Texas require a judge to choose one.